Vosges: History

 On the lower heights and buttresses of the main chain on the Alsatian side are numerous castles, generally in ruins, testifying to the importance of this crucial crossroads of Europe, violently contested for centuries.
 At several points on the main ridge, especially at Sainte Odile above Ribeauvillé (German: Rappoltsweiler), are the remains of a wall of unmortared stone with tenons of wood, about 1.8 to 2.2 m thick and 1.3 to 1.7 m high, called the Mur Païen (Pagan Wall).
 It was used for defence in the Middle Ages and archaeologists are divided as to whether it was built by the Romans, or before their arrival.

 During the French Revolutionary Wars, on 13 July 1794, the Vosges were the scene of the Battle of Trippstadt.
 From 1871 to 1918, they formed the main border line between France and the German Empire.
-The demarcation line stretched from the Ballon d'Alsace in the south to Mont Donon in the north with the lands east of it being incorporated into Germany as part of Alsace-Lorraine.
+The demarcation line stretched from the Ballon d'Alsace in the south to Mont Donon in the north with the lands east of it being incorporated into Germany as part of Alsace–Lorraine.

 The Vosges saw extensive fighting during the world wars.
 During World War I, there was severe and almost continuous fighting in the mountains.
-During World War II in October 1944, there was a fierce battle between German forces and the U.S. 442nd Battalion, a segregated unit composed of second-generation Japanese Americans (Nisei), during which the 442nd charged straight up the mountain to rescue the 1st Battalion of the 36th Infantry, formerly the Texas Guard—also known as the "Lost Battalion"—who were cut off and stranded on the mountainside under heavy fire from the Germans.
+During World War II in October 1944, there was a fierce battle between German forces and the U.S. 442nd Regiment, a segregated unit composed of second-generation Japanese Americans (Nisei), during which the 442nd charged straight up the mountain to rescue the 1st Battalion of the 36th Infantry, formerly the Texas Guard—also known as the "Lost Battalion"—who were cut off and stranded on the mountainside under heavy fire from the Germans.
 Two previous rescues failed.
 The 442nd suffered 800 casualties, rescued the Texans, and took the mountain.

 On 20 January 1992 Air Inter Flight 148 crashed into the Vosges Mountains while circling to land at Strasbourg International Airport, killing 87 people.